adithyanraj03/CourtKeyNet/README.md

 The repository will include:

-- Implementation of the CourtKeyNet architecture
+- Implementation of the CourtKeyNet novel architecture
 - Training  scripts
 - Pre-trained models for various scenarios
 - Custom-built annotation tool for court keypoint labeling